Lectionary this week: Fruit worthy of repentance

-In the gospel passage from the lectionary this week, we find John the Baptist exhorting the crowds to repent and bear good fruit.
-But like Jesus, John cautions that the fruit of repentance isn’t found in dogma or religious expressions — it’s found in the way we treat other people.
+In the gospel passage from this week’s lectionary, we find John the Baptist telling the crowd to repent and bear good fruit.
+But like Jesus, John warns that the fruit of repentance isn’t found in dogma or religious expressions — it’s found in the way we treat other people.

 7 John said to the crowds that came out to be baptized by him, “You brood of vipers!
 Who warned you to flee from the wrath to come?
 8 Bear fruits worthy of repentance.
 Do not begin to say to yourselves, ‘We have Abraham as our ancestor’; for I tell you, God is able from these stones to raise up children to Abraham.
 9 Even now the ax is lying at the root of the trees; every tree therefore that does not bear good fruit is cut down and thrown into the fire.”